zohebsajan/CC_TA/README.md

-# Jenkins Lab - Assignment 2
+# Jenkins Assignment - CC lab 08

 Welcome to your jenkins assignment!
 This simple exercise is designed to introduce you to Jenkins and continuous integration.